Theme & Techniques: Seoi Nage, Double Ankle Grab Sweep, Butterfly Hook Sweep, Butterfly Guard Pass

 A couple of pointers when executing this throw.
 Don't put their armpit over your shoulder, it should go closer to the crook of your elbow.
 Judo Bob says that this throw is more like a hand technique rather than a hip throw.
 After working with Bob on this and other throws I'm only scratching the surface with understanding it.

 The drop seoi nage is the throw that I've had the most success with.
-The morote has also been
+The morote has also been coming together for me.

 This is the Morote Seoi Nage that I've been working on lately: Moro-Te-Seoi-Nage-Omote-Eingang (Tokio Hirano-Lehrgang 1984 in Papendaal, Holland)